flozz/stone.js/README.md

 Once you have internationalized your application, you will have to:

-* Extract the translatable string from your js and html files,
+* Extract the translatable strings from your js and html files,

 * Translate the extracted strings,